aolkin/basetemplates/README.md

 ### Settings used by the default template

-Except for the first, these settings will only be used if the respective block is not overridden.
+Except for the first two, these settings will only be used if the respective block is not overridden.

 - `BT_CONTAINER_FLUID`: determines if the root container is fluid or not [False].
+- `BT_INCLUDE_MESSAGES`: automatically include the `messages.html` piece
+  [True].
 - `BT_FOOTER_OWNER`: copyright the current year for this text will be shown
 - `BT_FOOTER_SITE`: will become a link
 - `BT_HEADER_IMAGE`: passed to `static`
 - `BT_HEADER_URL`: passed to `url`

+This template will also respond to the context variable `BT_hide_messages`, allowing the message piece to be hidden on a per-page basis if enabled globally.

 ## Template Pieces